Anyone considering using the small claims court in England and Wales must follow the Practice Direction on Pre-Action Conduct.

 1 Follow the small claims process

 Visit the HM Courts & Tribunals Service (Her Majesty's Court Service) online in England and Wales, the Northern Ireland Court Service or your local court to get a claim form, and other documents that explain the small claims process.
+In Scotland, small claims go through the sheriff court.

 Make sure you've complied with all the steps set out in the Practice Direction on Pre-Action Conduct before you start court action.